Erasmus+ scholarship

 The Erasmus+ fixed grant rate can be increased by 250 EUR/month* for mobility participants with fewer opportunities.
 UL has set support for students with fewer opportunities that meet one of the following criteria:

-• social barriers (student is up to 23 years old (including) and meets one of the following criteria: student orphan or left without parental care; student has lived or is currently living in a nursing facility; student from a multi-child family (there are at least 2 dependent children in a family apart from a student);
+- social barriers (student is up to 23 years old (including) and meets one of the following criteria: student is an orphan or left without parental care; student has lived or is currently living in a nursing facility; student from a large family (there are at least 2 other children in the family apart from the student));

 * UL is entitled to request an official document confirming the student's compliance with the specified criterion.
 If applications exceed the available budget, the UL reserves the right to suspend the application immediately, to alter the criteria for the application or to reject the application.